 » THE PERFECT BREAK: La Reine du Kashmir (#80), restaurant awarded with different Indian gastronomy prices.

-SLEEP INSIDE THE COVERED WALKWAYS
+SLEEP IN THE COVERED WALKWAYS

 The hostel’s entrance is through one of the most beautiful covered passages in Paris (Passage Jouffroy) so you can enjoy the passage’s everyday life and special atmosphere during all your stay.
 Good deals if you book in advance